insightsengineering/rtables/tabletree_design.md

 ultimately processed by afun are specified at the highest-depth level of nesting in the column structure, rather than at the row level.

+Each row can /either/ represent a tabulation of a single, row associated variable across multiple column-associated data subsets, OR represent the analysis/tabulataion of multiple column associated variables, but not both.

+NOTE: it would be unusual, but is allowed, to mix rows that have each of the above modalities in the same table.
+It is important to note, however, that currently all rows in the same table MUST have the same formal column structuree, which would severely limit thee utility of doing this in practice.

 We may want to change `add_analyzed_var` to `add_analyzed_rowvar` if we go this route to ensure clarity